personalrobotics/or_rviz/README.md

 the OpenRAVE environment and supports the full range of methods exposed by the `ViewerBase` interface.
-Additionally, the `RViz` viewer allows you to interact with the OpenRAVE environment through a custom RViz display plugin; e.g. to change which OpenRAVE environment is being displayed.
+Additionally, the `RViz` viewer allows you to interact with the OpenRAVE environment through a custom RViz display plugin; e.g. to change which OpenRAVE environment is being displayed, and to load additional OpenRAVE environments and objects.

 Once an OpenRAVE environment `env` is created, you can attach an in-process viewer to it using the following command: